eventide-project/docs/user-guide/logging/log-tags.md

 ## Entity Projection

-The following tags are applied to log messages written by an entity projection:
+The following tags are applied to log messages recorded by an entity projection:

 | Tag | Description |
 | --- | --- |
 | projection | Applied to all log messages recorded by an entity projection |
 | apply | Applied to log messages recorded when applying a typed message or MessageData to an entity |

-The following tags _may_ be applied to log messages logged by an entity projection:
+The following tags _may_ be applied to log messages recorded by an entity projection:

 | Tag | Description |
 | --- | --- |